Policy - Broadband, Communications, & Spectrum

 States have long been considered laboratories of democracies and increasingly are becoming cradles of innovation.
 Governors across the country are leading the charge in leveraging emerging technologies ...

-WASHINGTON – Today, global tech trade association ITI issued the following statement from its President and CEO Jason Oxman ahead of today’s vote in the U.S. House of Representatives on H.R.
-2, The Invest ...
+WASHINGTON – Today, global tech trade association ITI issued the following statement in reaction to the bipartisan infrastructure deal announced by the U.S. Senate: “Investments in digital technologies ...